 Skip to main content

-My interests mainly lie in the areas of low-dimensional and computational topology and geometry, with a focus on 3-manifolds.
-I’ve been also called a knot theorist, and it is perhaps correct.
+My interests mainly lie in the areas of low-dimensional and computational topology and geometry, with a focus on 3-manifolds, links, and hyperbolic geometry.
+I’ve also been called a knot theorist, and it is perhaps correct.

 The research below is/was supported by NSF CAREER grant (DMS-2142487), by individual research grants NSF DMS-2005496, DMS-1664425, NSF DMS-1406588, by Institute of Advanced Study under DMS-1926686 grant (while I was a Von Neumann Fellow at IAS), by Okinawa Institute of Science and Technology (while I was the Head of Geometry and Topology of Manifolds unit), and by an AWM grant.